 The surgery is performed under general anesthesia with you lying on your back on the operating table.
 After adequately sterilizing the surgical area, a few small incisions will be made through which the arthroscope and tiny cutting instruments will be inserted.
 Reshaping of bone will be performed to decompress the impinged tissue.
 The leg will be moved in various directions to check for satisfactory range of motion.
 The instruments will then be removed, and the surgical incisions will be closed with absorbable sutures.

 You will be discharged home a day or two after the procedure based on your condition.
 Dr. Okoroha may advise you to take certain precautions.
 Limited weight-bearing will be advised by Dr. Okoroha to facilitate the healing process.
 Crutches or other assistive devices should be used to aid in walking.
 Exercises to improve range of motion exercises will be prescribed.

 Muscle strengthening exercises may be started a week post surgery under your physician’s guidance; however, you should keep away from exercises that aggravate pain and discomfort.

-If you would like to have additional information on ischiofemoral impingement or would like to learn more about decompression surgery, please contact the office of Dr. Okoroha, Ischiofemoral Impingement Decompression Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond
+If you would like to have additional information on ischiofemoral impingement or would like to learn more about decompression surgery, please contact the office of Dr. Okoroha, Ischiofemoral Impingement Decompression Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond